stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/41_visibility_allowed_notifications.md

 # Visibility Allowed Notifications

-An interesting optimization for the View is that it can prevent refreshing if not visible.
-When not visible, instead of performing potentially elaborate operations in response to the modified model, the view can simply set a flag.
+### Motivation

+Views that are hidden to the User generally do not need to be notified of Model changes: depending on the nature of the View, this can result in performance degradation from mild to severe.
+Machine cycles can be saved by ignoring the notification altogether.

+When the View becomes visible again, synchronization with the Model must occur, but only if an actual change has taken place.
+Failure to do so would slow down the return of the View without reason.

+### Design

+When a notification is delivered to the View, the View checks for its visibility.
+If not visible, it simply sets a `needs_update` flag.

-When the view is made visible again (and we assume the view preserves its visual state even when hidden), the flag is checked.
-If the flag has been modified, it means that the model and the View are not synchronized and the View has to perform the refresh.
-Otherwise, it just presents the old visual appearance.
+When the View is made visible again, and assuming the View preserves its visual state even when hidden, the `needs_update` flag is checked.

-Prevent a View refresh if
-the model changes on some information that is not displayed due to the state of the view.
+If the flag is set, the View resynchronizes against the Model contents, otherwise, it just presents the old visual appearance.